 - 2.The second step follows quickly after the first: Naming.
 Giving some language – no matter how rough – to what Pinged for you and locating this ping in the place where you've put all of the other pings you've logged before.
 The most important thing in this moment is making sure the name you give to the Ping is specific enough for your future self to recall what you were referring to.

 - 3.The third steps is to Revisit previous Pings.
 The cadence with which you revisit can vary.
-The most important thing is that you revisit regularly enough that you start to develop an ambient and intuitive sense for the what's been speaking to you.
+The most important thing is that you spend enough time with what's pinged for you to develop an ambient and intuitive sense for the what's been speaking to you.